Impresion3DMostoles/SecureShareModel/README.md

 ***
 # Secure Share Model

 **Secure Share Model** is a tool designed to facilitate the secure exchange of 3D models.
-With this application, you can generate **.ssm**sm files, which contain a series of rendered images from different angles of a 3D model.
+With this application, you can generate **.ssm** files, which contain a series of rendered images from different angles of a 3D model.

 This way, you can share the model with clients without needing to send the original file, thus protecting intellectual property.

 The viewer provides an interactive experience, allowing users to examine the images and get the sensation of viewing the complete 3D model.
 The user has control over rotation and perspective through the pre-rendered images.

+> **Important:** The **.SSM** files generated from this version are compressed with LZMA2, making them **incompatible** with previous versions of the program.

 ## Información Técnica
 - Developed in **Python** based on the **Open3D** library.